The Doctrine: Organizational Physics

 Incentives drift.
 Information filters as it moves upward.
 Authority blurs across layers.
 Complexity accumulates.
 Decisions slow.
 Momentum fades.
 None of this appears catastrophic at first.
 Much of it looks normal.
 At times, it even looks like success.

-What degrades is Reality Alignment — the alignment between perception and operational truth.
+What degrades is Reality Alignment — the alignment between what leaders believe is happening and what is actually happening.

 A deviation corrected immediately requires adjustment.
 The same deviation tolerated through repetition becomes precedent.
 Precedent matures into structure.
 Once structure shifts, correction is no longer conversational.
 It becomes disruptive.